ABorghini/Improving-the-performance-of-RRT-planners-using-informed-sampling/README.md

 Due to implementation differences between the kinodynamic and the geometric versions, the suiting number of iterations differs.
 * euclidean version: select a number between 500 and 5000
-* kinodynamic version: select a numbr between 50 and 500
+* kinodynamic version: select a number between 50 and 500
 ### Goal path cost `-c`
 ```
 python main.py -c <cost_of_the_best_path>